 I read History at the University of Leeds, graduating with a First in 2003.
 Captivated by political history, I secured funding for an MA by Research and graduated with distinction in 2004.
 I commenced PhD study that same year, receiving full AHRC funding, and completed my thesis in 2007.

 Perhaps the most rewarding part of being an academic is teaching.
 I taught at Leeds between 2004 and 2011, including a stint teaching over in Politics.
 Between 2008 and 2010 I also taught at the University of Sheffield.
 I was appointed as a Lecturer at Edinburgh in 2011, subsequently being promoted to Senior Lecturer in 2017.

+I was a Visiting Scholar in the History faculty at the University of Cambridge during the summer of 2019.
 I am an Associate Fellow of the Engelsberg Programme for Applied History, Grand Strategy, and Geopolitics, in the War Studies Department at King’s College London.
-I will be a Visiting Scholar in the History Faculty at the University of Cambridge during the summer of 2019.
 I will also hold a Short-Term Visiting Fellowship at Jesus College, Oxford in Hilary Term 2020.